Professor Darren Sproston

 Darren has been integral to the development of a range of music curricular since starting teaching in Higher Education in 1990, including Classical undergraduate courses and postgraduate composition, performance and musicigological programmes.
 He has shown particular interest over the last decade in the development of Popular Music in HE, and has led the validation of Popular Music (or Pop-related) undergraduate and postgraduate degrees at Wolverhampton University and Leeds College of Music; external examined at Royal Welsh College of Music and Drama, London College of Music, Open University, Canterbury Christ Church University and the British Academy of New Music; and acted as external panel member for the validation of courses at: Royal Northern College of Music; Royal Welsh College of Music and Drama; Colchester Institute; South East Essex College; and West Suffolk College.

 Throughout his career Darren has taught across a wide range of areas at all levels.
 His undergraduate teaching includes composition/songwriting, twentieth century musicology (European and American), performance, music and the moving image, music technology, music and multimedia, popular music theory and popular music analysis.
 He has supervised dissertations across a range of areas including John Cage, Philip Glass operas, Steve Reich, film music, Joe Satriani, Dream Theatre and twentieth century performance practice.
 At postgraduate level he has taught composition (classical, jazz and studio composition), twentieth century analytical techniques, supervised dissertations across classical and popular music.
-He has supervised three postgraduate research students through to successful completion in original composition.
+He has supervised five postgraduate research students through to successful completion in original composition and musicology and has examined externally for three PhD candidates (University of Huddersfield and London College of Music).

 Darren's research is both practice-based and ‘traditional’.
 He is a composer and musicologist and has been able to sustain practice in both of these disciplines alongside roles which have been predominantly management orientated.
 As a composer he has received performances in a variety of venues ranging from Firth Hall in Sheffield to the Moscow State Theatre.
 A number of ensembles (including the English Serenata, Serenata Winds and Northern Saxophone Quartet) and soloists (such as Richard Ingham, Alan Cuckston and Rhodri Davies) have performed his music.
 He has composed in numerous genres including orchestral, chamber, vocal, electro-acoustic and solo instrument with fixed media.